 e.
 If there is any doubt after this, run a test print.
 Many printers have test files built in, or you can find them online.

-What is good filament?
+What is a best 3d printing filament?

 Good filament should come cleanly off the spool.
 It should be flexible enough to bend around the feed tube into the printer head.
 Filament should be continuous enough that it flows uninterrupted through the hot end.
 It should print at the temperature listed for the material.